ibm-cloud-docs/app-configuration/ac-configuration-aggregator.md

 | [Virtual Network Interfaces for VPC](/docs/vpc?group=virtual-network-interfaces) |
 | [SCC Workload Protection](/docs/workload-protection?topic=workload-protection-getting-started) |
 {: caption="List of services supported by Configuration Aggregator" caption-side="bottom"}

+Effective 20 March 2026, Hyper Protect Crypto Services will be deprecated.
+You will not be able to create any new instances starting 28 March 2026.
+All instances will be terminated by 20 March 2027.
+{: note}